 DNA-encoded chemical libraries (DEL) are an emerging drug discovery screening technique.
 DELs allow simultaneous probing of target binding by millions and billions of small-molecule compounds [1–3], covering the broadest chemical space in a short time and at low cost, utilizing the power of next-generation sequencing (which, in particular, has a lower price per compound tested as compared to high-throughput screening HTS).

-A large number of scaffolds and building blocks are required to conduct a synthesis of DELs, .
-Then a DNA tag is tethered to each library compound by choosing an encoding method (Fig. 1).
+A large number of scaffolds and building blocks are required to conduct a synthesis of DELs.
+A DNA tag is tethered to each library compound by choosing an encoding method (Fig. 1).
 Many types of DEL encoding methods have been developed, and most of them are based on a widely applicable ‘split-mix-split’ strategy in combinatorial chemistry.

-Life Chemicals offers over 70,000 structurally diverse small-molecule compounds, including both mono-functional “decorators” and protected bi-functional and tri-functional “core” building blocks, scaffolds, and fragment compounds.
+Life Chemicals offers over 70,000 structurally diverse small-molecule compounds, including mono-functional “decorators” as well as protected bi-functional and tri-functional “core” building blocks, scaffolds, and fragment compounds.
 The presented compound collection is aimed at the construction of various DELs, both broad-spectrum or target-focused.